-LATER that night, when Gil said goodbye, he took Helen in his arms.
+ATER that night, when Gil said goodbye, he took Helen in his arms.
 They were on the porch at Trenthony and Helen's head tilted up over his shoulder so that she saw the moon and many stars, and the quiet dark gray of the cool California night, and around her Gil's arms pressed tight, promising and promising.

-And Gil lowered his head, so that he saw the dew starved grass, color-less under the moon, and the sprouting boxwood bushes along the drive.
-To him the sweet nearness of Helen, the soft curves melting against his body, her arms around his neck, and her cheek against his, became the same promise-a promise of love and beauty and tenderness and a life together that would mean many years of happiness.
+And Gil lowered his head, so that he saw the dew starved grass, colorhe saw the dew starved grass, colorless under the moon, and the sprouting boxwood bushes along the drive.
+To him the sweet nearness of Helen, the soft curves melting against his body, her arms around his neck, and her cheek against his, became the same promise-a promise of love and beauty and tenderness and a life to-gether that would mean many years of happiness.

 Helen read her promise in the stars and moon.
 Gil read his in the earth.
 To both of them it was a promise rich and abundant for the life they wanted.
 THE END

 For exciting listening, tune in The Romance of Helen Trent every day at 12:30 P.M.
-E.D.T., over the CBS network.
+E.D.T. over the CBS network.